jonnonz1/nz-statute-book/acts/public/2014/ngati-koroki-kahukura-claims-settlement-act-2014.md

   - **private land** means land that is held in fee simple by any person other than the Crown
   - **Raukawa** has the same meaning as in clause 8.5 of the deed of settlement, dated 2 June 2012, between Raukawa, the Raukawa Settlement Trust, and the Crown
   - **Raukawa Settlement Trust** means the trust of that name established by a trust deed dated 17 October 2009
-  - **Te Arataura** means the executive board of Waikato-Tainui Te Kauhanganui Incorporated being a body corporate under the Incorporated Societies Act 1908
+  - **Te Arataura** means the executive board of Waikato-Tainui Te Kauhanganui Incorporated being a body corporate under the Incorporated Societies Act 1908 or the Incorporated Societies Act 2022
   - **Te Hapori o Maungatautari** means the Maungatautari community comprising iwi with customary interests in Maungatautari and members of the wider community connected with Maungatautari
   - **wāhi tapu** has the meaning given in section 6 of the Heritage New Zealand Pouhere Taonga Act 2014
   - **wāhi tupuna** means a place important to Māori for its ancestral significance and associated cultural and traditional values